sahilrupani/evolution-api-railway-template/README.md

-# Deploy and Host Evolution API on Railway — Self-Hosted WhatsApp REST API
+# Evolution API — Self-Hosted WhatsApp REST API (One-Click Railway Deploy)

-Evolution API is an open-source WhatsApp REST API built on Baileys.
-It gives programmatic control of WhatsApp accounts through a RESTful interface without requiring Meta's Business API approval — send messages, manage groups, stream events, and connect AI agents from a self-hosted backend you fully control.
+Evolution API is an open-source, self-hosted **WhatsApp REST API** built on Baileys.
+It gives programmatic control of WhatsApp accounts through a RESTful interface without requiring Meta's Business API approval — send messages, manage groups, stream events, and connect AI agents from a backend you fully control.
+Deploy the full stack (Evolution API + PostgreSQL + Redis) on Railway in one click, or self-host it anywhere Docker runs.

 [![Deploy on Railway](https://railway.com/button.svg)](https://railway.com/deploy/evolution-api-whatsapp?referralCode=zxcgoT&utm_medium=integration&utm_source=template&utm_campaign=generic)

-## 🚀 Quick Start Deployment Guide
+## What Is Evolution API?

+Evolution API is an open-source WhatsApp API that lets you send and receive WhatsApp messages programmatically over a REST interface.
+It connects to WhatsApp by QR scan through the Baileys library, so you skip Meta's Business API onboarding entirely.
+Because it is self-hosted, your messages, contacts and session state stay on infrastructure you own — with no per-message fees and no third-party messaging vendor in the path.

+## 🚀 How to Install & Set Up Evolution API (Quick Start)

+Follow these steps to install and set up Evolution API for WhatsApp on Railway:

 ### Step 1: Deploy on Railway
 1. Click **Deploy on Railway** above